EmilijaBirkvalde/Baltic-AI-Hackethon/README.md

        - Randomly selects either the true or modified false sentence as the quiz question and returns it along with a boolean answer (True for correct statements, False for incorrect).
    - **Quiz Logic**:
      - The app allows users to answer true/false questions via `st.radio()` buttons.
 After submitting their answers, the correct answers are counted, and a score is presented.

+---

+### ⚠️ **Important Notice!**

+The quiz feature is not fully developed yet; it is currently just a rough concept that demonstrates how it might look visually.
+In future iterations, the logic will be refined using AI generation techniques to ensure accurate answers and to create more personalized and knowledge-deepening test questions.

+---

 ### 4. **Question & Answering Based on PDF Content**
    - **API Service**: Groq API.